 - First Preference EB-1– This preference is reserved for individuals of extraordinary ability in the sciences, arts, education, business, or athletics; outstanding professors or researchers; and multinational executives and managers.

-- Second Preference EB-2– This preference is reserved for individuals who are members of the professions holding advanced degrees or for individuals with exceptional ability in the arts, sciences, or business.
+- Second Preference EB-2– This preference is reserved for individuals who are members of the professions holding advanced degrees or for individuals with exceptional ability in the arts, sciences, business or for individuals seeking a national interest waiver.

 - Third Preference EB-3– This preference is reserved for professionals, skilled workers, and other workers: